mozilla/gecko-dev/toolkit/components/telemetry/docs/data/environment.rst

             servicePackMinor: <number>, // windows only or null on failure
             windowsBuildNumber: <number>, // windows only or null on failure
             windowsUBR: <number>, // windows 10 only or null on failure
-            installYear: <number>, // windows only or null on failure
             locale: <string>, // "en" or null on failure
-            hasPrefetch: <bool>, // windows only, or null on failure
-            hasSuperfetch: <bool>, // windows only, or null on failure
             distro: <string>, // linux only, or null on failure
             distroVersion: <string>, // linux only, or null on failure },